IHE/ITI.MHDS/index.md

 6. The Document Registry SHALL validate the metadata conformance received according to the appropriate validation rules, and configured ValueSets to assure that the document submission request is valid.
 If any of the metadata are found to be not valid then the transaction shall be rejected.
 7. When the SVCM Validation Option (Section 50.2.3) is implemented and enabled, the Document Registry SHALL use the grouped SVCM Terminology Consumer to validate metadata elements as appropriate to configured policy.
 For example, the DocumentReference.type often must be a value within a ValueSet agreed to by the Community.
 8. Provided the request is valid, the Document Registry SHALL persist all DocumentManifest, DocumentReference, List, and Binary that are received by way of the grouped MHD - Document Recipient – Provide Document Bundle \[ITI-65\] Transaction.
 9. When the request includes a DocumentReference intended to replace an existing DocumentReference, the Document Registry SHALL mark the replaced DocumentReference as deprecated.
-The Replace action in the request is indicated when the Bundle contains a new DocumentReference with DocumentReference.relatesTo.code of replaces and DocumentReference.relatesTo.target pointing at the existing DocumentReference to be deprecated.
-The Document Registry sets the existing DocumentReference.status element to inactive.
+The Replace action in the request is indicated when the Bundle contains a new DocumentReference with `DocumentReference.relatesTo.code` of `replaces` and `DocumentReference.relatesTo.target` pointing at the existing DocumentReference to be deprecated.
+The Document Registry sets the existing `DocumentReference.status` element to `inactive`.
 10. Any of the above checks that fail will result in the whole Provide Document Bundle \[ITI-65\] failing and returning errors as defined in \[ITI-65\].
 11. The Document Registry SHALL record success and failure events into the ATNA Audit Record Repository.